aucad/cge/README.md

 pip install -r requirements.txt
 ```

-Run experiments for all combinations of data sets, classifiers and attacks.
+**Run attacks.** Run experiments for all combinations of data sets, classifiers and attacks.
-_Important: on a 8-core machine, depending on architecture, running all experiments requires 1-2 days._
+Important: on a 8-core machine, depending on architecture, running all experiments requires 1-2 days.

 ```
 make attacks
 ```

-For comparison of the above baseline attacks with validation, run further experiments
+**Run comparisons.** For comparison of the above baseline attacks with validation, run further experiments.
-_Again, latency of each run is 1-2 days._
+Again, latency of each experiment is 1-2 days.

 <pre>
 make original  -- runs original adversarial attacks, ignoring constraints
-make reset     -- use alternate reset strategy, to correct non-valid instances.
+make reset     -- use alternate reset strategy to correct non-valid instances.
 </pre>

-Generate table plots of experiment results
+**Plots.** Generate table plots of experiment results.

 ```
 make plots
 ```

-To plot the referential result for comparison, run
+**Comparison plot.** To plot the referential result for comparison with your local experiments.

 ```
 make plots DIR=ref_result